Amadeus98/project-euler/problem-1/ruby/README.md

       puts (total -= sumDivisibleBy(sum))
     end

 The first argument is assigned to the global variable `$MAX` for use in `sumDivisibleBy`.
-Now, the solution can be optained by running:
+Now, the solution can be obtained by running:

     ruby problem1.rb 999 3 5